your French knitting companion

 Visual cheat sheet of common knitting abbreviations: K, P, YO, K2tog, SSK, PM

-Inc = Increase Dec = Decrease
+Inc = Increase (adds a stitch) Dec = Decrease (removes a stitch)

 Reading Pattern Instructions